Tired of the mess of toys, especially when your kids ignore or get bored with them? Learn how to rotate toys to make better use of them.

 4. Encourage mastery

-Do you worry that your child isn’t able to focus for long, or that he gives up on a project the second it gets difficult?
+Do you worry that your child isn’t able to focus for long, or that she gives up on a project the second it gets difficult?

-You can encourage mastery by reducing the number of toys he can play with.
-You see, with too many choices, he’s more likely to jump from one toy to the next.
-But with a limited number of toys available, he’s almost forced to find creative ways or solve problems.
+You can encourage mastery by reducing the number of toys she can play with.
+You see, with too many choices, she’s more likely to jump from one toy to the next.
+But with a limited number available, she’s almost forced to find creative ways or solve problems.

-Instead of his attention scattered, he can focus on mastering a toy’s features, whether it’s building a city out of blocks or playing a board game.
+Instead of her attention scattered, she can focus on mastering a toy’s features, whether it’s building a house out of Lincoln Logs, playing a board game, or using crayons and coloring books.

 Learn 3 techniques to help your child improve focus.